addff/2310-ITT440/10% Individual Assignment/MIZA KARMILA BINTI SALIM 2023125673/README.md

 * __Open-Source and Free__
 	* _Matplotlib is open-source and free to use, making it accessible to all users without any cost barriers._

+Matplotlib is a versatile Python library for creating high-quality data visualizations.
+It offers a user-friendly interface, customization options, and supports various plot types.
+Popular among data scientists, researchers, and analysts due to its open-source nature, community support, and cross-platform compatibility.

 ## FRAMEWORK : WEB2PY

 ## EDITOR : BRACKETS